About This Recipe

 |

 Put the cooked burgers on a clean plate (DON'T use the same one that held the raw meat).
 At this point you can add cheese.
-Cover and let stand for 5 minutes, then serve on the grilled buns with your favorite toppings. |
+Cover and let stand for 5 minutes.
+The temperature should rise to 160°F during that time.
+Then serve the burgers on the grilled buns with your favorite toppings. |